 Does your partner ever accuse you of flirting with others when there is no evidence to support it?
 Or go along with anything you say, only to resent you for it later?
 Or are you avoiding necessary but difficult conversations with each other?
 Relationship drama can be a huge emotional drain, stealing our loving feelings and what could be romantic moments.

 If your marriage feels full of drama, incidents like these may be common.
 Still, you and your partner can learn to create a drama-free marriage by improving your communication with emotional intelligence skills.
-Often, small keys have tremendous leverage.
+Often, small keys have tremendous leverage to return to serenity.

 What Does It Mean to Have a Drama-Free Marriage?

 “Drama-free” does not mean that you will never have conflict in your marriage, but it does mean that when you do have conflict, you will:

 - Respond with empathy instead of with knee-jerk reactions.

 - Pull each other closer instead of pushing each other away.

 - Accept responsibility for your part instead of refusing to take accountability.